-iv.
-The Company has not granted loans, guarantees and made securities, during the year under audit, which require compliance in terms of the provisions contained in the section 185 or section 186 of the Act.
-Accordingly, reporting under paragraph 3(iv) of the Order is not applicable to the Company;

-v.
-In our opinion and according to the information and explanations given to us, the Company has not accepted any deposits or amounts which are deemed to be deposits in contravention of Directives issued by Reserve Bank of India and the provisions of section 73 to 76 or any other relevant provisions of the Act and the rules framed there under, where applicable.
-We have been informed by the management that no order has been passed by the Company Law Board or National Company Law Tribunal or Reserve Bank of India or any court or any other tribunal.
+- iv.
+The Company has grantedaggregate loans of Rs 14.75 crores to the Speedex Corporation.
+Same is not covered under section 185 of the Companies Act, 2013, However same is covered under section 186.
+And there is nil compliance with any of the provisions of Section 186 of the Companies Act, 2013. - v.
+In our opinion and according to the information and explanations given to us, the Company has accepted deposits from followings or amounts which are deemed to be deposits in contravention of Directives issued by Reserve Bank of India and the provisions of section 73 to 76 or any other relevant provisions of the Act and the rules framed there under.